Arrioc/arrioc.github.oi/index.md

 Watch [Arrioc's Video](https://www.youtube.com/watch?v=wDXqfWe2RQw)

-Let's consider this a rough first draft, I'm slightly new to video making.
+It's a bitt of a rough first draft. :sweat_smile:

 The plan initially is to improve the design by enhancing existing code, add to the complexity of the design by adding new features, and enhancing the database by performance-tuning it.